What is the Statute of Limitations on Child Support in Virginia?

 The Circuit Court in Adcock held that child support obligations were not the type of judgments controlled by Virginia Code § 8.01-251(A), as they were ongoing payments and not liquidated, making the 20-year statute of limitations inapplicable and the father responsible for the past-due payments.
 This decision was affirmed by the Court of Appeals, before being appealed to the Virginia Supreme Court.

 Reversing the decision of the Court of Appeals, the Supreme Court in Adcock ruled that child support payments are vested unmodifiable judgments when they become due, and are not seen as an ongoing obligation until emancipation of the child or children.
 As each payment has a determined due date, the Supreme Court held that Virginia Code 8.01-251 (A) applies a 20-year statute of limitations to each child support payment from the date that each payment is due as expressed by the court order.

-If you have questions about past due child support, contact an experienced family law attorney.
-The family lawyers at Livesay & Myers have years of experience dealing with these and other child support issues in the courts of Northern Virginia.
+If you have questions about past due child support, contact an experienced family law attorney in your area.
+Livesay & Myers, P.C. has a team of experienced family lawyers across offices in Fairfax, Arlington, Leesburg, Manassas, and Fredericksburg, representing clients across Northern Virginia.
 Contact us to schedule a consultation today.